Innocent Spouse Relief

 To qualify for this relief, you must have filed MFJ tax return and must meet one of the following requirements at the time you seek relief:

-1- You are divorced or legally separated from your spouse with whom you filed the return;
+a- You are divorced or legally separated from your spouse with whom you filed the return.

-Note: In addition, you must not have had actual knowledge of the items that gave rise to the understatement of tax when signed the joint return.
+Note: In addition, you must not have had actual knowledge of the items that gave rise to the understatement of tax when signing the joint return.

 3- Equitable Relief